 - Retirement planning

-- Investing with tax efficiency strategies in place
+- Investing with tax efficient strategies

 With the authorization of its clients, the firm may hire its affiliate WBIM to serve as a sub-advisor to certain accounts.

-William Blair can also serve as the investment manager or sponsor of wrap-fee programs.
-For some accounts, William Blair has entered into agreements with asset management platform providers like PWM Advisors.
+William Blair can also serve as the investment manager or sponsor of wrap fee programs.
+For some accounts, William Blair has entered into agreements with asset management platform providers, like PWM Advisors.